noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 shocking situation for the elves who worship Lillywood-san like a god.
 Looking quite nervous, the man who is facilitating the event approaches.

-[W-Well then, the bag of fruits you collected.....]
+[W-Well then, the bag of fruits you collected...]

 [Ah, yes.]